kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## If facts are the seeds that later produce knowledge and wisdom, then the emotions and the impressions of the senses are the fertile soil in which the seeds must grow. - Rachel Carson
+    ## Do the difficult things while they are easy and do the great things while they are small.
+A journey of a thousand miles must begin with a single step. - Laozi